 If RiakClientManager#start() throws an exception-e.g., an error connecting to the server-your application will not start and a full exception will be logged.
 If RiakClientManager#stop() throws an exception, the exception will be logged but your application will still be able to shut down.

-should noted built-in for It be that Environment has factory methods ExecutorService ScheduledExecutorService which and instances are managed.
+should noted built-in for Ĭt that Environment factory methods ExecutorService ScheduledExecutorService which and instances managed.
 See LifecycleEnvironment#executorService and LifecycleEnvironment#scheduledExecutorService for details.

 2.1.8 Bundles